 Estrangement, Unity, and Substance Abuse

 At American Addiction Centers, the nationwide leader in addiction treatment, we provide medical detox and treatment for substance use disorders for those in need.
-If you find yourself struggling with an addiction to substances, please reach out for help.
+If you find yourself struggling with addiction, please reach out for help.

 • Prioritize safety.
 If anyone is a physical threat to another individual, it’s not the best time to reconnect.